AD-Papers-Material/BART_SystReviewClassifier/Manuscript/Manuscript_Discussion.md

 explainability is often required or even legally mandatory for high-stake machine learning applications (Bibal et al., 2020, 2021).
 It is important to note that this process is entirely data-driven.
-The algorithm is only aware of the “world” defined by the data set generated by a specific search query focused on a particular topic.
-Therefore, the new query may not be specific once applied to an unbounded search domain, returning an unmanageable amount of unrelated results.
-The solution we found was to add another component specifying the general topic (antimicrobial resistance and healthcare-associated infections) of our research to the query.
+The algorithm is only aware of the “world” defined by the data set used as input, which is generated by a specific search query focused on a particular topic.
+Therefore, the new query may not be specific enough once applied to an unbounded search domain, returning an unmanageable amount of unrelated results.
+The solution we found was to add another component to the query, specifying the general topic (antimicrobial resistance and healthcare-associated infections) of our research.

 As reported, our framework builds on modularity.
 We designed it to easily implement complete independence of the main modules in future